Timowa-crtl/tasty_recipes/chocolate_cherry_cream_cake_on_almond_base.md

 4. Spread the whipped cream on top.
 5. Decorate with chocolate sprinkles and 12 cherries.

-Tip: Let the cake sit in the fridge for a few hours before serving.
+> Tip: Let the cake sit in the fridge for a few hours before serving.

+## Acknowledgment
+> Shoutout to my mum for this tasty recipe!

 ![Chocolate Cherry Cream Cake](pictures/chocolate_cherry_cream_cake_on_almond_base.png)